cloudmesh-community/fa18-516-17/paper/paper.md

 ## Guiding Principles

-The Cloud Security Alliance members are united by the following objectives:
+The Cloud Security Alliance members are united by the following objectives according to thier LinkedIn page:
-* Promote a common level of understanding between the consumers and providers of cloud computing regarding the necessary security requirements and attestation of assurance.
+* "Promote a common level of understanding between the consumers and providers of cloud computing regarding the necessary security requirements and attestation of assurance.
 * Promote independent research into best practices for cloud computing security.
 * Launch awareness campaigns and educational programs on the appropriate uses of cloud computing and cloud security solutions.
-* Create consensus lists of issues and guidance for cloud security assurance.
+* Create consensus lists of issues and guidance for cloud security assurance." [@fa18-516-17-CSA-LinkedIn]
-Linked in [@fa18-516-17-CSA-LinkedIn]

 ## History